attackgoat/pak/README.md

 Bundles many assets into a single file with compression, string tables, and other game-related special handling functions.

-A `.pak` file is baked at build time and streamed in at runtime.
+A `.pak` file is written at build time and streamed in at runtime.

-## `.pak` Configuration File

 Each asset package is "baked" from a configuration source file. _Example:_

 _Rust code_

 ```rust
 PakBuf::bake("game_art.toml", "game_art.pak")?;
 ```

+## Main `.pak` Configuration File

 _`game_art.toml`:_